Rice cultivation in Madagascar

 Manual plowing (plowing with a spade)

-The soil of the rice field is prepared with the help of the Angady, a kind of spade with a long and narrow iron and a heavy wooden handle, turned.
-Entire mountains and endless landscapes have been stabbed with the spade on the highlands for generations.
+The soil of the rice field is prepared with the help of the Angady, a kind of spade with a long and narrow iron and

 The rice fields are a secular heritage of the ancestors who had fed the generations for centuries, they count with the Zebu stock most important place in the native culture.